 Deploying at scale

-REANA can be easily deployed on large Kubernetes clusters using Helm.
-Useful for production instances.
+REANA can be easily deployed on large Kubernetes clusters consisting of many nodes.
+This is useful for production instances with many users and many concurrent jobs.

 Pre-requisites